 Consistent with the evolving trend of increased patient autonomy and patient participation in the decision-making process, individuals who have adequate mental capacity and are provided an appropriate disclosure of the options, risks, benefits, costs, and likely outcomes of care are legally entitled to exercise their freedom of choice.
 They may choose not to undergo any recommended course of treatment, despite potentially dire consequences.

-Over the last decade, the concept of informed refusal has often created confusion for the medical community regarding its legal importance in the clinical setting.
+Over the last decade, the concept of informed refusal has often created confusion for the medical and dental community regarding its legal importance in the clinical setting.
 When a patient declines recommended treatment and an adverse event occurs—even though it may be the result of the natural course of the disease process—the patient may retain counsel and pursue a professional liability claim.
-In that setting, the plaintiff may contend that if a complete discussion had taken place about the consequences of failing to accept the recommended treatment, the patient would have taken the physician’s advice and achieved a better medical outcome.
-A better medical outcome might include increased longevity, an enhanced quality of life, no loss of earnings or earning capacity, and no out-of-pocket expenses.
+In that setting, the plaintiff may contend that if a complete discussion had taken place about the consequences of failing to accept the recommended treatment, the patient would have taken the healthcare provider’s advice and achieved a better outcome.
+A better outcome might include increased longevity, an enhanced quality of life, no loss of earnings or earning capacity, and no out-of-pocket expenses.

 Informed Consent Process

 Before a patient can provide an informed refusal, the informed consent discussion must take place.
 Informed consent is an ongoing process, not simply executing a document that describes the proposed course of treatment with a laundry list of possible adverse consequences.

 The informed consent conversation should be candid and include a clear discussion of the patient’s existing condition using terms that are readily understandable.
 Discuss the available treatment options along with the associated benefits, risks, anticipated costs, and short-term and extended prognoses.
 Finally, outline the consequences of failing to undertake any treatment.
 Provide the opportunity for patient questions to be asked and answered.